Nathan E. Goldstein, MD

 Associate Program Director

-He and his wife are the proud, grey-haired parents of 2 young daughters, and in his spare time, he enjoys running, hiking, Nordic skiing, playing chamber music and bluegrass fiddle.
+He and his wife are the proud, grey-haired parents of 2 young daughters, and in his spare time, he enjoys running, hiking, Nordic skiing, playing chamber music and learning bluegrass fiddle.

 Harley Friedman, MD